sholtodouglas/sholtodouglas.github.io/_posts/2020-06-03-DoesHierarchialRLWorkYet.md

 # Relay Policy Learning
-[Relay Policy Learning (RPL) ](https://relay-policy-learning.github.io/) uses the same two layer, goal conditioned hierarchial policy, but pretrains both layers with supervised learning based on the goal relabelling they used in [Learning from Play (LFP) ](https://arxiv.org/pdf/1903.01973.pdf).
-Rather than assuming demonstration data must correspond to a desired task, they interact widely with the environment and regard any state reached along these trajectories as a potential goal.
+[Relay Policy Learning (RPL) ](https://relay-policy-learning.github.io/) uses the same two layer, goal conditioned hierarchial policy, but pretrains both layers with supervised learning from expert demonstrations based on the goal relabelling they used in [Learning from Play (LFP) ](https://arxiv.org/pdf/1903.01973.pdf).
+Rather than assuming demonstration data must correspond to a desired task, in demos they interact widely with the environment and regard any state reached along these trajectories as a potential goal.
+For our purposes we can use a model we've already trained to collect demonstration data, rather than teleoperating.

 To create higher level training data, they sample a sub-trajectory from the data and take the final state as the goal state.
 If the higher level acts every n steps, then observation, action pairs are simply $(o_t, a_{t+n})$ for all timesteps t throughout the trajectory.
 Lower level training data takes windows from $t$ to $t+n$ from the trajectories, and sets $s_{t+n} as the goal state, using every timestep within each window as data.